bcc-code/bcc-core-services/bcc-orgs/README.md

 ## Develop application

-The only officially supported development environment is VS Code.
-A Database management tool is included in the docker compose setup.
+1. The only officially supported development environment is VS Code.
+2. A Database management tool is included in the docker compose setup.
 Go to localhost:8080 and login with the settings in the .env to make use of this tool.
+3. Documentation is created from the code using [swaggo/swag](https://github.com/swaggo/swag)
+   1. UI is created in the docker compose setup.
+Go to localhost:4001 to view it
+   2. Application exposes it's documentation on /swagger.json
+   3. Documentation is automatically updated on code changes

 ### Testing